nonprofitable/nonprofitable.github.io/_posts/2017-04-28-drupal-training-in-afghanistan.markdown

 ## Lesson Planning

 As I've done with similar training engagements in India in the past, I've structured most of each class as hands-on time, with attendees building things on their testing sites.
 This allows me to spend as much time as possible walking around the room, looking over their shoulders, and offering one-on-one or one-on-three mentoring as needed, based on where they're getting stuck.
 I demo something on the projector (once I persuade the HDMI dongle to work for a while), answer initial questions, and then have them build something similar on their own, breaking into groups as needed.

+>I've found the Samsung Chromebook Plus to be an unexpectedly appropriate teaching tool in classroom settings.
+Even under bright tubelights, the screen is painfully bright if the display brightness is set above 70% or so, the battery life is adequate (though not as good as my Macbook Air), and I frequently find myself holding it in one arm in tablet mode as I walk around the class, either using it to demo something or to accomplish quick tasks while walking / standing (like assigning Drupal permissions for a new content type a participant is working on).
+It is **extremely** difficult to switch back to the Macbook Air's display once you get used to the high density display on the Chromebook Plus.

+Update: Since I've gotten a couple of questions on this and on using Chromebooks for this kind of work in general (this is my second), I wrote a more detailed [Samsung Chromebook Plus field test](/afghanistan-samsung-chromebook-plus) based on my experiences in Afghanistan.

 ## Lessons From Afghanistan